 The water system maintains six (6) distribution storage facilities located throughout the service area.
+All tanks are cleaned and inspected generally on a five (5) year intervals, staggered one (1) tank per year.
+This interval may be extended if the tank has been previously refurbished.
 These facilities are described as follows: